2600hz/docs-sysadmin/doc/carrier-numbers/kazoo-carrier.md

 `disconnect_number/1`

 This function is responsible to releasing the DID from the carrier.
-Similar to `acquire_number/1`, this function will only return the `#number{}` record on success; otherwise use the `wnm_number` error functions to throw exceptions when this function should fail.
+Similar to `acquire_number/1`, this function will only return the `#number{}` record on success; otherwise use the `knm_number` error functions to throw exceptions when this function should fail.